-Each campsite has water and electric hook-ups, new fire rings and picnic tables.
-The majority of sites are back in, but there are 10 pull thru.
+Each campsite has water and electric hookups, new fire rings, and picnic tables.
+The majority of sites are back in, but there are 10 pull-throughs.
 The photo above shows our RV in site A27, which at 40’ was long enough for our 29 1/2’ Fifth Wheel and truck.
 If you have a longer RV, they do have a separate overflow parking area.

 Amenities at Cape Henlopen State Park

 Although the campsites don’t have sewer hook-ups, the campground has three dump stations conveniently spaced at the exit of the campground.
-The roads are paved so it would also be an easy drive pulling an external waste tank if you needed to dump without unhooking the RV.
+The roads are paved so it would also be an easy drive to pull an external waste tank if you needed to dump without unhooking the RV.

 Book Your Stay at Cape Henlopen State Park